Lasagna with Béchamel (no ricotta)

 Beef & Italian Sausage Ragu

-- Melt the butter and olive oil in a Dutch oven or large heavy-bottomed pot over medium heat.
-Add the chopped onion, carrot, and celery.
-Stir to combine and cook for about 10 minutes until softened, stirring occasionally.
-Add the minced garlic, stir, and cook for another 2 minutes.
+- Sauté aromatics: Heat butter and olive oil in a Dutch oven over medium heat.
+Add onion, carrot, and celery and cook until softened, about 10 minutes.
+Stir in garlic and cook 2 minutes more.

 Bechamel Sauce